ten-protocol/go-ten/design/fast_finality.md

 the hash of the "parent" light batch.

-The sequencer's host immediately distributes the light batch to all other nodes, who gossip it onwards to other nodes (ensuring the sequencer cannot restrict the distribution of light batches to specific nodes).
+The sequencer's host immediately distributes the light batch to all other nodes, who gossip it onwards to other nodes (ensuring the sequencer cannot restrict the distribution of light batches to specific nodes, provided one of the nodes who received the light batch is honest).
 These light batches are not sent to be included on the L1.

 When a node receives a light batch, it checks that it has also stored the light batch's parent.
 If not, it walks the chain backwards, requesting any light batches it is missing until it hits a stored light batch.
 In